 When all reasonable avenues have been exhausted and the owner has not taken action, the Campus Fire Marshal has the authority to send working items to Surplus.

 Campus Fire Marshal (919-962-5507) Department of Environment, Health & Safety Date of Notice: Building: Floor:

 The Campus Fire Marshal has determined that the location of this item endangers egress and violates North Carolina Fire Prevention Code.
 According to the UNC Egress and Life Safety policy, this item must immediately be moved to a place where it does not endanger egress or emergency access, or block an exit.
 This item cannot be stored in a hallway or stairwell.
 The Campus Fire Marshal has initiated steps to remove or dispose of this item in two weeks from the date of this notice.
 For information on fire code requirements for safe storage and egress, contact the Campus Fire Marshal at 919-962-5507.

 You are responsible for placing any recyclable item in its proper recycling collection container.
 If this is an office supply or another type of consumable item to be disposed of, put a note on it that says “trash” and contact your housekeeper or housekeeping supervisor.
 Request housekeeping services.

-All other non-consumable items should be sent to Surplus according to the following procedure:
+All other non-consumable items should be sent to Surplus.

 Hazardous materials must be removed from laboratory equipment, and a Safety Clearance Form for Surplus Property (call 919-962-5507 for an orange sticker) must be attached to the equipment.
 Contact Facility Services to remove Freon from freezers and refrigerators that contained hazardous materials.
 Housekeepers, movers and surplus property staff will not handle laboratory equipment without an attached Safety Clearance Form.